Ashford, Kent: Sport

 Ashford United Football Club is based at the Homelands, about 4 mi south of the town centre.
 The club was formed in 1891 as Ashford United but was renamed to Ashford Railway Works in 1909 before settling on the name "Town" in 1930.
 The club was reformed in 2011 after financial difficulties, including the resignation of owner Tony Betteridge and became known once more as "United".
 The club was promoted to the Southern League Premier Division in the 1986–87 season and best FA Cup performance was the second round in the 1996–97 season.

 Ashford has a local youth football team, South Ashford Football Club.
 The club formed in 2007 and caters for players from 4 to 21 years of age.

 The Julie Rose Stadium is an athletics stadium in nearby Willesborough.
 It opened in 1997 and was named after the local middle-distance runner Julie Rose, who was killed in a plane crash in 1985.
 The stadium is part funded by the National Lottery.
 It is home to Ashford Athletics Club, and has held several international events.
 It can accommodate up to 800 people.

 The Stour Centre, managed on behalf of Ashford Borough Council by Ashford Leisure Trust, is located in a park near the railway station and provides a range of recreational and leisure services including several pools, water slides, gyms and athletic facilities.

 Ashford Rugby Football Club was formed in 1885.
 The club plays at Kinneys Field, near the Canterbury Road.
-The club's 1st XV play in London Division 3 South East.
+The club's 1st XV play in London 2 South East.

 Ashford has an archery club which provides archery teaching to adults and children over 10.
 The club runs an annual UK Record Status Portsmouth tournament.

 Ashford Hockey Club is based at Ball Lane, Kennington and was formed in 1898.
-Ashford also has several cricket clubs, including Great Chart Cricket Club, which celebrated their 150th Anniversary in 2006.
+Ashford also has several cricket clubs, including Great Chart Cricket Club, which celebrated their 150th anniversary in 2006.

 Media

 Ashford's local commercial radio station was KMFM Ashford.
-The Ashford studios hosted both local and networked programmes for KMFM stations until the county-wide amalgamation of all network output The town is also served by other county wide stations BBC Radio Kent, Heart South and Gold.
+The Ashford studios hosted both local and networked programmes for KMFM stations until the county-wide amalgamation of all network output.
 Ashford also has its own community radio station Radio Ashford 107.1 FM.
 This started broadcasting in May 2011 and includes programmes from the Ashford Hospital Broadcasting Service, Ashford's hospital radio station, which has been operating in Ashford since 1971.

 Ashford has had several newspapers, some of which are still in production.
 The Kent Messenger in Ashford was established in the 19th century, with main offices on the High Street.
 It remained in operation until the 1970s.
 There are currently three local newspapers being produced – the Kentish Express, published by the KM Group; yourashford, published by KOS Media; and the Ashford Herald, which has been published by Kent Regional News and Media since July 2009.